Streak ends: US men’s basketball falls to Australia, 98-94

 SHAKEN UP

 U.S. guard Derrick White of the San Antonio Spurs was tripped up as he dribbled downcourt midway through the fourth quarter, and hit his forehead on the court.
-He left with a sizable icepack on the left side of his head, walking very gingerly to the locker room area.
+He left with a sizable icepack on the left side of his head.

 UP NEXT